rxaviers/async-pool/README.md

 Iterator function that takes two arguments (array item and the array itself).
 The iterator function should either return a promise or be an async function.

+#### retryLimit
+ Try again when one fails .The default number of retries is 0
 ## License

 MIT © [Rafael Xavier de Souza](http://rafael.xavier.blog.br)